The Ashes

 So it's just too integral to our ideas of ourselves, England and Australia.

-And the fact that other people are giving up on Test cricket and it's maybe too long for most people's attention only adds to the appeal that it's this sort of slightly exotic creature which we all still love and actually the sort of if it becomes a rarer thing in the cricketing firmament then that's great it makes it stand out all the more
+And the fact that other people are giving up on Test cricket and it's maybe too long for most people's attention only adds to the appeal that it's this sort of slightly exhausted creature which we all still love.

-next time on short history of we'll bring you a short history of the nuremberg trials
+Next time on Short History of, we'll bring you a short history of the Nuremberg trials.

 In some respects, it did offer a means of, in the purest possible sense, bringing a form of justice to these individuals.